Web Mapping with the IUENNA Project

 Overview

-This web mapping project demonstrates how to create Web Mapping Applications (WMAs) effectively using QGIS, the qgis2web plugin, and Artificial Intelligence (AI) tools, such as OpenAI's ChatGPT.
+This web mapping project demonstrates how to create Web Mapping Applications (WMAs) effectively using QGIS, the qgis2web plugin, and Artificial Intelligence (AI) tools, such as OpenAI's ChatGPT and Google Antigravity.

 WMAs are versatile tools for visualizing spatial data, making them invaluable in fields like archaeology.
 They enhance the accessibility and management of archaeological datasets by providing intuitive, interactive maps.
 With features like layers and markers, WMAs allow researchers and the public to explore, analyze, and interact with large collections of archaeological data.

-For the IUENNA project, WMAs serve as gateways to navigate archaeological records from the Jauntal region.
-They enable users to gain an overview of the dataset or perform targeted searches for specific resources or groups of objects.
-By complementing the ARCHE repository, these applications add customizable, interactive layers tailored to specific tasks, simplifying daily workflows and improving usability.
+For the IUENNA project, WMAs served as gateways to navigate archaeological records from the Jauntal region.
+They enabled users to gain an overview of the dataset or perform targeted searches for specific resources or groups of objects.
+By complementing the ARCHE repository, these applications added customizable, interactive layers tailored to specific tasks, simplifying daily workflows and improving usability.

 General Steps to Create a WMA